What is diabetic nephropathy?

 I have diabetic nephropathy.
 How do I change my lifestyle to protect my kidneys from further damage?

-- Follow a healthy diet – Minimising your salt intake and following special diets such as the DASH diet and Mediterranean diet may be helpful.
+• Follow a healthy diet.
+Minimising your salt intake and following special diets such as the DASH diet and Mediterranean diet may be helpful.
 Additionally, you can be asked to monitor and limit your fluid intake

 What are the complications of diabetic nephropathy?

-- Damage to heart and blood vessels
+• Damage to the heart and blood vessels

 How can I prevent diabetic nephropathy?